jamiewhitehouse/AnimalFACS/GibbonFACS.md

 The test can be accessed here: [GibbonFACS Test materials](https://drive.google.com/drive/folders/1kl7nmuTNW9TM3t5erJjHlWdW3Da1VvJ3?usp=drive_link)

 Once completed.
-Return the completed test of animalfacsuk@gmail.com, along with 1) Your name 2) Your intitution and 3) Your reason for persuing GibbonFACS certification.
+Return the completed test of animalfacsuk@gmail.com, along with
+1) Your name
+2) Your intitution
+3) Your reason for persuing GibbonFACS certification.

 ## The people behind it